 - Your credit score will take a hit

 The first effect is pretty clear, but you might be wondering why your credit score will take a hit.
-There are 5 main factors that go into a credit score, and one of the most important factors, is credit utilization.
+There are 5 main factors in calculating a credit score, and one of the most important factors is credit utilization.